 What are we really measuring?

-I’ve recently been recording some materials for my online course Gathering in the Knowledge 2021.
-And I chat in those about how important it is to think about what is really going on when we look at data on outcomes from different settings or situations.
+I often chat in our online courses about how important it is to think about what is really going on when we look at data on outcomes from different settings or situations.
 This is often more clearly seen in research which takes place in hospital settings, where care providers are often more medically focused.
 That’s not likely to be the case with the midwives in this study.
 Midwives who support HBAC and have such outcomes are highly unlikely to be medically focused.

 But if you’re interested in thinking about research or in understanding birth-related issues more deeply, this principle is still worth considering.
 In a nutshell, the outcomes that are recorded in the different arms of a research study aren’t necessarily the outcomes that would be recorded in a different setting.
 Or with a different care provider.
 It’s easy to forget that.
 A baby who is perceived to be distressed after a labour that was made longer by the inhibition of movement, frequent monitoring, constant references to time constraints and interruptions by staff, epidural anaesthesia and then the addition of an oxytocin drip might well not have become ‘distressed’ if its mother had laboured while surrounded by her loved ones at home.
 Context and environment can affect outcomes.
 Put someone in a nicer, more comfortable, kinder environment, without interruption, and they might labour better.
 But there’s more.
 We need to remember that some outcomes, such as the decision to offer a caesarean, are human decisions.
 They may tell us more about the beliefs of the care provider than about the capability of the woman’s or baby’s body.